 Internal examiners are appointed on an annual basis.
-Please refer to Canvas in Michaelmas term of your final year for the details of the examiners.
+The names of internal examiners are published in the Examiners' Reports at the end of the academic year.

-3.1.17 Old English & Early Middle English character protocol for timed exams
+3.1.17 Old English & Early Middle English character protocol for typed work in timed exams